compiler-research/compiler-research.github.io/_posts/2024-05-11-llvm-org-website-redesign-project.md

 author: Chaitanya Shahare
 permalink: blogs/gsoc24_chaitanya_shahare_introduction_blog/
 date: 2024-05-11
+tags: gsoc llvm website
 ---

 ### Introduction

 I’m Chaitanya Shahare, a passionate full-stack web developer and a pre-final-year Mechanical Engineering student at the National Institute of Technology Srinagar, India.
 This summer, I'm delighted to embark on an exciting journey with LLVM as Google Summer of Code 2024 contributor, where I'll be contributing to the LLVM project by improving the look and feel of its central hub, the LLVM.org website.